mercanca/spart/README.md

 ## Requirements

-The spart requires a running slurm which compiled with mysql.
+The spart requires a running slurm which compiled with mysql/mariadb.

 Some features of the spart requires Slurm 18.08 or newer.
 With older versions, the spart works with reduced feature set i.e. without showing the federated clusters column and user-spesific output.